-- 10.5 There are two Mineral Planning Authorities in the Northumberland sub-area.
+- 10.4 There are two Mineral Planning Authorities in the Northumberland sub-area.
 The Northumberland National Park Authority is the Mineral Planning Authority for the Northumberland National Park area and Northumberland County Council, a unitary authority, is the Mineral Planning Authority for the area of Northumberland outside the Northumberland National Park.
-These authorities have responsibility for preparing Local Plans for their respective areas, which will incorporate policies on minerals extraction. - 10.6 The Northumberland National Park Authority adopted a Core Strategy and Development Policies document in March 2009.
+These authorities have responsibility for preparing Local Plans for their respective areas, which will incorporate policies on minerals extraction. - 10.5 Northumberland National Park Authority adopted a Core Strategy and Development Policies document in March 2009.
 This document includes a policy on mineral extraction.
-Work has now commenced to review the Core Strategy and

-Development Policies document as a part of a consolidated Local Plan document.
-Consultation on issue papers took place in Spring 2017 and consultation on a policy options paper is taking place in October and November 2017.
-A publication draft of the plan is programmed for consultation in July 2018 with submission to the Secretary of State for examination in October 2018.
+Work is ongoing to review the Core Strategy and Development Policies document as a part of a consolidated Local Plan.
+Consultation on issue papers took place in Spring 2017, a policy options paper in Autumn 2017 and a Preferred Options document in Summer 2018.
+A publication draft of the plan is programmed for consultation in March 2019 with submission to the Secretary of State for examination in Summer 2019. - 10.6 Northumberland County Council is currently preparing a Local Plan.
+Consultation on a Draft Local Plan was undertaken between 4 July 2018 and 15 August 2018.
+Consultation on a Publication Draft of the Local Plan is programmed to commence at the end of January 2019 prior to the expected submission to the Secretary of State for Communities and Local Government for independent examination in May 2018.
+It is anticipated that the Local Plan will be adopted in March 2020.
+Prior to this a Core Strategy was being prepared but this was withdrawn from examination by the council in July 2017.